 4.4.
-COST (MONETORY, SOCIAL)
+BENEFITS (MONETORY, SOCIAL)

 It was considered that a cost study can only be done in a pragmatic way.
 It was tried within EEVC and even within the EU it was not possible because amongst others the differences in the hospital care system.
 It can only be done as examples for separate countries.
 The other option would be to use an idealised standard.
 Members of the group also referred to three papers that were produced based on the EEVC reports.
-These cost effectiveness studies are from bast, the Netherlands and MIRA and could be provided to this group.
+These cost effectiveness studies are from BASt, the Netherlands and MIRA and could be provided to this group.

-However the group would request guidance to WP29 on what monetary value has to be used since different regions use different values.
+However the group would request guidance from WP29 on what monetary value has to be used since different regions use different values, and also guidance on cost benefit procedures methods.

 4.5.
-FEASIBILITY (TECHNICAL, OTHER REASONS)
+COST FEASIBILITY (TECHNICAL, OTHER REASONS)